We appeciate our volunteers!

 SEED STARTERS EAST AND WEST

 The Seed Starter groups propagate and cultivate plants and their efforts supply our plant sales.
 The work is varied.
-They propagate from seeds, cuttings and divisions, grow plants from plugs and roots, nurture donated plants, shrubs and wintered-over plants.
+They propagate from seeds, grow plants from plugs and roots and wintered-over plants.
 No experience required!
 You’ll learn a lot.
 Come share your enthusiasm, skills and enjoy the company.

-Seed Starters East is in the process of moving to a new location in Portsmouth, to be ready Spring of 2024.
-Currently work is being done in Bristol.
-Hours vary based on need.
-The group will meet weekly in the Spring and Summer and much more often before all the plant sales.
-Contact Sue Theriualt
+Seed Starters East is located in Portsmouth.
+The group meets weekly in the Spring and Summer and much more often before all the plant sales.
+Contact Pam Thompson

 BEECHWOOD PROJECT

 Come learn about our native plants and teach others.
-RIWPS works cooperatively with this demonstration garden at the Kettle Pond Visitors Center in Charlestown.
-The garden is joint effort of the US Fish and Wildlife and URI Master Gardeners.
+RIWPS works cooperatively with the native plant demonstration garden at the Kettle Pond Visitors Center in Charlestown.
+The garden is under the auspices of US Fish and Wildlife and has been a URI Master Gardener Program Project.
 Plantings came from the locally sourced and grown Rhode Island native plants.
 The group meets Monday mornings and Thursday afternoons, early Spring to Late Fall and other times as needed.
 Each year seeds are harvested and then cultivated to be used primarily on restoration projects on the National Wildlife Refuges in Rhode Island.
 Contact David Vissoe